Trustee Electoral Areas within the Greater Victoria School District

 The Greater Victoria School District recognizes the letter dated March 19, 2025 from the Township of Esquimalt requesting the Minister of Education and Child Care (MOECC) to “direct School District 61 to create an inclusive and collaborative task force to consider a Trustee Electoral Area election model for the Minister’s ultimate consideration of approval for implementation in time for the 2026 Local Government/Board of Education elections.”
 This letter sparked additional letters of support for changes to the trustee electoral areas within the Greater Victoria School District expressed by Esquimalt Nation, Songhees Nation, and most municipalities that lie within the district.
 These letters are linked near the bottom of this webpage.

 Upon receiving direction from the Ministry of Education and Child Care, the Official Trustee formed a Task Force consisting of representatives of the Greater Victoria School District, Esquimalt Nation, Songhees Nation, the municipalities of Esquimalt, Highlands, Oak Bay, Saanich, Victoria, and View Royal, as well as the Capital Regional District.
-Task Force meetings allowed for respectful democratic discussion that resulted in the below proposed variation to trustee electoral areas which will also be detailed during the September 9 public engagement session.
+Task Force meetings allowed for discussion that resulted in a proposed variation to trustee electoral areas.
+This proposed variation was communicated to the public through an online feedback form beginning August 5, 2025 and during in-person engagement session on September 9, 2025.

-The collaborative discussions leading up to and including the proposed changes honour the District’s and local government’s commitment to and active participation in truth and reconciliation.
-The work aligns with the Truth and Reconciliation Commission of Canada’s (TRC) final report and its 94 Calls to Action, as well as the United Nations Declaration on the Rights of Indigenous Peoples.
+The Task Force discussions and now-approved changes honour the District’s and local governments’ commitment to active participation in truth and reconciliation and the importance of working with Indigenous People and Rightsholders to support self-governance.
+This work aligns with the Truth and Reconciliation Commission of Canada’s (TRC) final report and its 94 Calls to Action, as well as the United Nations Declaration on the Rights of Indigenous Peoples.

-2. There are no proposed changes to the number of trustees, which will remain at nine.
+2. There are no changes to the number of trustees, which remain at nine.

-3. A distribution of the nine trustees amongst the seven electoral areas as follows:
+3. The nine trustee seats are distributed amongst the seven electoral areas as follows:

 -